 Thanks for any information.

-Re-entereing wells can be a problem depending on how the well was plugged, casing left in the hole, where cement is behind pipe, hole size, etc.
+Re-entering wells can be a problem depending on how the well was plugged, casing left in the hole, where cement is behind pipe, hole size, etc.

-I am sure that there are others
+I am sure that there are others.

-Far from the ideal situation (normally want longer laterals and larger holes) but allows the operator to test the concept / section for minimal dollars (vs. a brand new well(.
+Far from the ideal situation (normally want longer laterals and larger holes) but allows the operator to test the concept / section for minimal dollars (vs. a brand new well).

-Re-entering vertical wells and testing vertical section to see if zone if viable is also a possibility (although may not be economic in vertical hole - but doing this can show that the section will produce if stimulated so as to justify horizontal drilling.
+Re-entering vertical wells and testing vertical section to see if zone is viable is also a possibility (although may not be economic in vertical hole - but doing this can show that the section will produce if stimulated so as to justify horizontal drilling.

 I know mine were redone years ago.
 They had about played out.
 A workover was done, but I have no knowledge of exactly what was done, just that they are producing again.

-I know that a lot of companies will avoid this but some of your smaller companies are not afraid to re enter these wells.
-Remember with old technology some of these wells only produced about 25% of the wells potential.
-With todays technology what is remaining in that well becomes producible.
+I know that a lot of companies will avoid this but some of your smaller companies are not afraid to re-enter these wells.
+Remember with old technology some of these wells only produced about 25% of the well’s potential.
+With today’s technology what is remaining in that well becomes producible.

 Not to mention going in and drilling out the bottom plug and going deeper into new formations.

-Having discussions with some small operators in West Texas, none of them were afraid to re enter a plugged well.
-In fact some were going back into old fields and working them over with new technology, rather than acquiring new leases.
+Having discussions with some small operators in West Texas, none of them were afraid to re-enter a plugged well.
+In fact, some were going back into old fields and working them over with new technology, rather than acquiring new leases.

 I am seeing a lot of re-entering of old wells in the last few weeks.